 | Hire a local attorney | divorce lawyer in [city], child custody attorney near me | Service page or local landing page |

-| Understand a process | how to file for divorce in [state], custody hearing checklist | Blog guide or resource page |
+| Understand a legal process | how to file for divorce in [state], what happens at a custody hearing | Blog guide or resource page |

 | Compare options | mediation vs divorce lawyer, uncontested vs contested divorce | Comparison guide |

-| Niche case type | military divorce lawyer, high net worth divorce attorney, LGBTQ divorce lawyer | Specialized service page if the firm truly handles it |
+| Handle a niche matter | military divorce lawyer, high net worth divorce attorney, LGBTQ divorce lawyer | Specialized service page if the firm truly handles it |

-Build Service Pages That Actually Help Clients
+Build Service Pages That Answer Hiring Questions

 - What does this legal issue involve?